 Today's Homeowner looks at dozens of datapoints on moving companies to come up with our data-driven rankings.
 It's not possible for a company to pay for preferential treatment in our rankings.
 We look at the following key factors in determining who should top our list:

-Something that most people worry about when moving is the price tag.
+Something that a lot of people worry about when they're thinking about moving is the price tag.
 In Las Vegas, the typical hourly cost for movers is:

-To figure out which movers in Las Vegas are the best, our team asks many questions, including:
+To decide which movers in Las Vegas are the best, our team asks many questions, including:

-Some movers offer specialty services for items like pianos, antiques, and other valuables.
+Some movers offer specialty services for items like antiques, pianos, and other valuables.
 During the estimate process, tell the company's representative about the high-value items you need to move.
-Ensure that the team has the proper tools and experience to move your valuables, and make sure that they have superior insurance in case of theft, loss, or damage.
+Ensure that the team has the proper experience and resources to move your valuables, and make sure that they have superior insurance in case of damage, theft, or loss.

 A few signs that you shouldn't use a specific mover include:

-To ensure you get the dates you want for pickup and delivery, you should book moving services as early in advance as the company allows, often four to six weeks before your moving day.
+To ensure you get your desired pickup and delivery times, you should book moving services as early in advance as the company allows, often four to six weeks before your moving day.

 Compared to a national average of 100.0, the cost of living index for Las Vegas is 88.5.
 This index considers housing payments, childcare, food, transportation, and other crucial expenses.